Expert in meetings, conferences and events

 One way to deal with this issue is to create these chill zones in connection with the meeting space.
 This way, each attendee can choose for themselves if they feel like chilling or attending a session.

 The chill zones (or lounge area, if you will) should be furnished with comfortable furniture in a quiet area at the venue.
 It should have lots of outlets for charging your mobile devices as well as access to refreshments.
-The furniture needs to be easy to be moved, so that each ‘chill’er’ can make himself comfortable.
+The furniture needs to be easy to be moved, so that each ‘chill’er’ can make herself comfortable.

 Coffee break areas are not chill zones